-'Proby is commanded to wait at court; hath spoken with her Majesty, and is said he shall have the disbursing of the Treasury of the Chamber, till her Majesty be pleased to bestow it'.^{SD} Peter Proby was Post of Chester.
+'Proby is commanded to wait at court; hath spoken with her Majesty, and is said he shall have the disbursing of the Treasury of the Chamber, till her Majesty be pleased to bestow it'. $^{\text{SD}}$ Peter Proby was Post of Chester.

-October: new court appointment: Dr John James, to be one of the Physicians to the Queen's Household, fee for end for end for end for end for the court of the physician of the
+October: new court appointment: Dr John James, to be one of the Physicians to the Queen's Household, fee £50 per annum.B